LucHeuff/sentence-similarity/README.md

   token (For example, `'What?!'` is tokenized as `['What', '?', '!']`).
 - `tokenize_on_spaces`: splits the sentence on spaces, giving punctuation no special treatment (`'What the?!'` is tokenized as `['What', 'the?!']`).
 - `tokenize_characters`: splits each character into a separate token.
-May be useful when comparing identification codes instead of sentences.
-Note that different from the other methods, whitespaces receive their own token!
+May be useful when comparing identification codes instead of sentences. **Note** that different from the other methods, whitespaces receive their own token!

 If these tokenizers do not suit your needs, you can also provide your own:

 ```
 def custom_tokenizer(sentence: str) -> list[str]:
-    # your code goes here
-    return tokens
+    ...
 ```

 and pass it into the main function using `sentence_similarity(sentences, tokenizer=custom_tokenizer)`.